Support for commercial tenants and landlords in reaching fair rent relief agreements after 28 March 2021

 Landlords and tenants who can’t reach an agreement

-If a landlord or tenant can’t reach an agreement or get a response from the other party, they can use our retail leases dispute form to apply for help in having negotiations and reaching a fair agreement at mediation.
+If a landlord or tenant can’t reach an agreement or get a response from the other party, they can apply for our help in having negotiations and reaching a fair agreement at mediation.